Heceta Bank: General Oregon coast ocean dynamics

 Heceta Bank's ocean currents and dynamics are similar to that of the entire Oregon coast.
 Along the Oregon coast, the California Current is the major Pacific Ocean Current.
 It runs southward, bringing colder subarctic water down along the West Coast.
 The Davidson Current is a coastal counter-current that runs northward along the inside of the California Current.
 Wind forcing and topography play a large role in the circulation and flow of the coastal waters.

 The Oregon coast experiences seasonal wind forcing and subsequently operates under two distinct systems: upwelling and downwelling.
 In the summer months, typically April to September, wind flow is generally southward.
 These southward flowing winds cause surface currents to move away from the coastline, in a process known as Ekman transport.
 Thus, upwelling occurs to replace the coastal surface water, bringing cold, nutrient rich water up from the seafloor.
 During the winter months when winds primarily flow to the north, downwelling becomes the dominant system.
 Downwelling acts in the opposite manner of upwelling, transporting coastal surface water to depth.
 The spring transition from the winter downwelling-dominant system to the summer upwelling-dominant system is quick and includes a sudden drop in sea level of around 10 cm in just a few days.
 Conversely, the fall transition from upwelling back to downwelling, and the resultant rise in sea level, is significantly more gradual.
-It is important to note that although upwelling and downwelling are generally seasonably favored, they can occur during either season since they driven by wind direction.
+Although upwelling and downwelling are generally seasonably favored, they can occur during either season since they driven by wind direction.

 As explored below, the topographic variations unique to Heceta Bank significantly influence how these wind-driven seasonal changes affect this region.
 This influence is largely because areas with a wider continental shelf respond less strongly to the wind-driven forces.